Aktharnvdv/Retrieval-Augmented-Generation/README.md

 Milvus is the vector database used and similarity based chunking is used to chunk the scraped data.

-- Converted the texts into chunks using topic modeling.
+- Converted the texts into chunks using similarity based method.
 - Chunks were converted into embedding vectors using BERT models.
 - Created a vector database using Milvus.
 - Stored embedding vectors using FLAT (Flat) and IVF (Inverted File) indexing methods.